SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 Now you convert the newly created validation dataset in the csv format.
 First in **scripts/config.yaml** replace the entry of *raw_test_path* with the path to your test set.
 For instance if you have created a dataset equations it would be **data/raw_datasets/150**) then run: `python3 scripts/csv_handling/dataload_format_to_csv.py`

+This command will create csv file named test.csv in the test_set folder.

+### Remove test equations from the training dataset

 python3 scripts/data_creation/filter_from_already_existing.py --data_path data/raw_datasets/${NUM} --csv_path pathToValidate equations #You can leave csv_path empty if you want to create a validation set python3 scripts/data_creation/filter_validation.py --val_path data/datasets/${NUM}/${NUM}_val